spatie/typescript-transformer/docs/laravel/installation-and-setup.md

     'output_file' => resource_path('types/generated.d.ts'),

     /*
-     * When enabled, the generated TypeScript file will be formatted by
-     * prettier when all types are transformed.
+     * When the package is writing types to the output file, a writer is used
+     * to determine the format.
+By default this is the `TypeDefinitionWriter`
+     * but you can also use the `ModuleWriter` or implement your own.
      */

+    'writer' => Spatie\TypeScriptTransformer\Writers\TypeDefinitionWriter::class,

+    /*
+     * The generated TypeScript file can be formatter like Prettier, we ship a prettier formatter
+     * out of the box: `Spatie\TypeScriptTransformer\Formatters\PrettierFormatter` but you can
+     * also implement your own one.
+The generated TypeScript will not be formatted when no
+     * formatter was set.
+     */

-    'enable_formatting' => false,
+    'formatter' => null,
 ];
 ```